-Spreading of lime powder around house is one of the most popular legends of Vietnamese people.
+Spreading of lime powder around the house is one of the most popular legends of Vietnamese people.

-Unfortunately, this practice of spreading of lime powder around house are mainly in the countryside.
-Sadly, in cities people don’t trust this as much as in the legend.
+Unfortunately, this practice of spreading of lime powder around the house is mainly in the countryside.
+Sadly, in cities, people don’t trust this as much as in the legend.